clarity20/tql/README.md

 and of course,
 - improving the documentation.
 ###### (and did I mention upgrading the system to a more suitable language?)

-Bug reports and fixes are always welcome.
-We plan on setting up a conventional list of open items on the Issues page in the near future.
-For now, please see the TODO file for a more extensive list of possible enhancements.